squrious/godot-fastnoiselite-configurator-plugin/README.md

 ### Tool panel

-Here you can reset the settings to default values, and get the code snippet for current parameters.
+Here you can reset the settings to default values, get the code snippet for current parameters, and save/load a FastNoiseLite resource.

 ![Tool panel](/assets/tool_panel.png)